 Similarly, you can experience the beautiful lifestyle of the Gurung people.
 Besides, Ghachok village is also a center point for the Machhapuchhre Model Trek.

-The basic attraction of Lwang village is Tea Farm, which is the largest Tea Farm in the western region of Nepal.
+The basic attraction of Lwang village is the Tea Farm, which is the largest Tea Farm in the western region of Nepal.
 Around two hours ride by bus from Baglung Bus Park, you can reach the destination.
 Lwang is a beautiful Gurung village, with enchanting landscapes, and rich in tradition and culture.

 Mirsa is a typical Gurung village, around twenty kilometers away from Pokhara city.
 It is rich in culture and natural beauty.
 You can take a local bus from Bagar, which will directly take you to Tatopani.

-In fact, you can reach Khumai within 2 days from Mirsa village.
+You can reach Khumai within 2 days from Mirsa village.
 Moreover, Mirsa village is also a starting point for the Pipar, which is one of the shortest hiking destinations in Pokhara.
 Generally, you can reach Peeper in just one day.

 Moreover, a huge mela (festival) occurs in Armala village during the occasion of Shree Panchami, every year.